JACK-Enterprise/JACK/README.md

 <h1>Description</h1>

-  JAVA Advanced Cartography Kernel is a geo referenced 3D cartography application which has been built in order to provide a simple and customizable library for Java developpers who wants to work with a cartography API without any knowledges
+  JAVA Advanced Cartographic Kernel is a geo referenced 3D cartography application which has been built in order to provide a simple and customizable library for Java developpers who wants to work with a cartography API without any knowledges